-Chinese Taipei and China subsequently endorsed the objectives of the Joint Statement and became the Agreement's fifth and sixth parties in XX
+Chinese Taipei and China subsequently endorsed the objectives of the Joint Statement and became the Agreement's fifth and sixth parties.

 The annual GAMS meetings provides an opportunity for industry from each of the major semiconductor producing regions to make reports and recommendations to governments on policies that may affect the future outlook and competitive conditions within the global semiconductor industry through a CEO-level World Semiconductor Council (WSC).